PortfolioEffect/jniusx/docs/source/quickstart.rst

 Automatic recursive inspection
 ------------------------------

-Jniusx uses Java reflection to give you a new autoclass() if the return type is not a native type.
+Pyjnius uses Java reflection to give you a new autoclass() if the return type is not a native type.
 Let's see this example::

     System = autoclass('java.lang.System')